lkodinsson/MARS/Fantasy/Races.md

 **Natural weapon, claw** Deals STR+r4 slashing damage (crit +6), has the features: Bypass 2, Mode Piercing, Swift

 **Nimble** Vulpines are graceful and keen.
-They can see in both daylight and poorly lit areas, and receive +1 to acrobatics and athletics checks when leaping, running, climbing, or rolling.
+They can see in both daylight and poorly lit areas, and receive +1 to agility and athletics checks when leaping, running, climbing, or rolling.

 **Size** Vulpines can be be small or medium sized, but are typically medium sized.